rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

 *"Oh?
-I would've thought you were going to stay longer with the Wolf spirit."* - said Mathias diverting the conversation as he  aware of the idea that in principle you should never kick a wasps' nest.
+I would've thought you were going to stay longer with the Wolf spirit."* - said Mathias diverting the conversation as he was aware of the idea that, in principle, you should never kick a wasps' nest.